 - Is there a standard for units such as the metric system or the Imperial system?

-- Everyone and everything is welcome in ARTIK Cloud.
+- Everyone and everything is welcome in ARTIK cloud services.
 When you submit a new Manifest for a (new) device type, we will review it and recommend changes.
 You are welcome to send data in the format and unit that suits you best, but in order to make data consistent we will from time to time recommend changes to your Manifest.
-This will make your app, service or device an active member of the ARTIK Cloud ecosystem.
+This will make your app, service or device an active member of the ARTIK cloud services ecosystem.

-- Is there, or will there be, any facility allowing for data set reduction on ARTIK Cloud (e.g., MapReduce), either on-demand against historical data or applied to a live stream that is generating another stream to be stored?
+- Is there, or will there be, any facility allowing for data set reduction on ARTIK cloud services (e.g., MapReduce), either on-demand against historical data or applied to a live stream that is generating another stream to be stored?

 - Not at this time.
 We will notify our community if our plans change.

-- How does ARTIK Cloud handle data outages due to loss of device-to-ARTIK-Cloud connectivity?
+- How do ARTIK cloud services handle data outages due to loss of device-to-ARTIK-Cloud connectivity?

-- Devices are responsible of keeping the connection to ARTIK Cloud active.
+- Devices are responsible of keeping the connection to ARTIK cloud services active.
 If there is an outage, it will be the device’s responsibility to re-establish the connection.

-- Is there, or will there be, a pull model where ARTIK Cloud will pull data from a device?
+- Is there, or will there be, a pull model where ARTIK cloud services will pull data from a device?

 - This is not planned at this time.

-- Is there any notion of a heartbeat between ARTIK Cloud and a device for monitoring?
+- Is there any notion of a heartbeat between ARTIK cloud services and a device for monitoring?

 - Can I search for a message with a specific key/value pair?

-- ARTIK Cloud allows you to query messages based on a start and end time, or querying the last N messages.
+- ARTIK cloud services allow you to query messages based on a start and end time, or querying the last N messages.
 A search functionality to extract messages with specific values is currently not implemented.

-- Can I upload images to ARTIK Cloud?
+- Can I upload images to ARTIK cloud services?

-- ARTIK Cloud is designed to store and manage data that can be shared and reused by multiple applications and services.
+- ARTIK cloud services are designed to store and manage data that can be shared and reused by multiple applications and services.
 Some of the data might also be converted from one unit to another.
 At this time binary data such as images and videos don't meet our goals and require a lot of physical space.
 We recommend that you use a storage system that is optimized for this type of data.

-- I successfully created a new device type and successfully posted a message of this type of devices.
-Later on I retrieve the message from ARTIK Cloud using the message ID.
-However, in the message, I do not see the data fields that I added when posting that message to ARTIK Cloud?
+- I successfully created a new device type and successfully posted a message for this type of device.
+After I retrieve the message from ARTIK cloud services using the message ID, I either do not see this message at all, or do not see the data fields that I added to the message when posting it to ARTIK cloud services.